huqian2024/cafa_6/README.md

 includes the dataset and the training code.

-the core pareameters is reset. the training code can be a demo to reproduce,but you can't get the same result as ours.
+the core pareameters have been reset. the training code can be a demo to reproduce,but you can't get the same result as ours.